ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 ## II - 2.
 Ethereum transactions

 [[EIP-4527]](https://eips.ethereum.org/EIPS/eip-4527) proposes the specific UR types `eth-sign-request` and `eth-signature` for signing Ethereum transactions and in the same way transactions on every EVM blockchains.
-In this document, we present their integration into the common UR types `sign-request` and `crypto-signature`.
+In this document, we present their integration into the common UR types `sign-request` and `sign-response`.

 ### Integration with the generic UR types registry